 GHMS Parent/Guardian Frequently Asked Questions (FAQ)

-A: Yes, the school board renamed our middle school in honor of our recently retired superintendent Dr. Huesken.
+A: Prior to the start of the 2017-18 school year, the school board renamed our middle school in honor of our recently retired superintendent Dr. Huesken.
 It has been renamed Gerald G. Huesken Middle School.
 We will frequently use Huesken Middle School or GHMS to refer to our building.

 Q: Does my child really need updated immunization records, and are you really going to exclude students from attending school if they do not have all immunizations completed?